UniversalDependencies/UD_Hungarian-Szeged/README.txt

 The relations nmod:obl and amod:obl changed to just obl under a VERB, ADJ or ADV.
 The relation nmod:obllvc changed to obl:lvc.
 The relation amod:mode changed to advmod:mode under a VERB, ADJ or ADV (but the UPOS tag of the dependent is still ADJ).
+The undocumented relation amod:obl changed to amod:att (4 occurrences).
 Fixed non-projective punctuation with udapy -s ud.FixPunct.